 In Case of a Carbon Monoxide Leak

-If your carbon monoxide detector alerts you to a dangerous level of CO in the air, you need to leave the house immediately and make sure to evacuate any children or animals.
+If your carbon monoxide detector alerts you to a dangerous level of CO in the air, you need to leave the building immediately and make sure to evacuate any children or animals.
 Once safely outside, call 911.

 When to Replace

 Carbon monoxide detectors, like fire alarms, have an expiration date.
 These devices can become less sensitive over time and should be replaced every five to seven years.
-Learn more about the lifespan of a carbon monoxide detector here.

 If you are looking to install or replace your carbon monoxide detectors, contact the fire and security experts at FSS Technologies.
 We can help you install and test your detectors or talk to you about the elements of a fire alarm system.